This isn’t your nonna’s traditional baked pasta.

 Place the penne in the boiling water and cook for 10 minutes, or until al dente.
 Drain and place in a large mixing bowl.
 Set aside.

 Place a large skillet over medium-high heat and add 1 teaspoon of oil.

 Once the oil is hot, add the crumbled sausage to the skillet and cook until it’s starting to brown and it is cooked through inside.
 This should take about 5 minutes.

 Remove the sausage from the pan and place on a paper towel-lined plate.

 Step 4 – Cook Zucchini and Make Thickening Slurry

 Using the same skillet, add 1 tablespoon of oil and return it to medium-high heat.
-Once the oil is hot, add the zucchini (or your choice of vegetables), garlic, salt, and pepper.
-Cook until the zucchini is softened, about 8 minutes.
+Once the oil is hot, add the zucchini (or your choice of vegetables), onion, garlic, salt, and pepper.
+Cook until the zucchini and onion are softened, about 8 minutes.
 If you are using leafy vegetables instead, cook until wilted.

 Add the slurry to the pan with the zucchini and stir to combine.
 Cook for another 2 minutes, or until the liquid in the pan has thickened.
 Remove the pan from the heat.